Jul-Wie/old-awesomewm-dotfiles/README.md

 - No bottom dock since all open apps are visible in the top bar and opening apps can be done through rofi, so it's basically useless and annoying to manually configure
 - Slightly different top bar set-up including working wifi (using  the systray widget which was already included in crylia-theme but used exclively for wifi so there's actually a menu to connect to wifi networks)
 - Included startup apps (just picom for me) in startup in rc.lua and deleted separate startup script
+- Use of more lightweight ly theme rather than lightdm
+- IMO better and more usable alacritty config